 After completion of this course the student has:

 - the ability to work well in a team;

 - developed a critical attitude towards obtained results and scientific literature, but also towards themselves and other students.

 Learning activities and contact hours:

-Teaching consists of plenary lectures, work groups, and literature assignments (40 hours total), practical work (67 hours, divided mostly over half days), student presentations (3 hours), speed dates with researchers (2 hours), meet the expert (1 hour), and written examination (2.5 hours).
-Due to the high amount of practical work the average contact hours are approximately 12 hours per week (115.5 in total).
+Teaching consists of plenary lectures, work groups, and literature assignments (approximately 1/3 of the course), practical work (approximately 2/3 of the course), student presentations, speed dates with researchers, meet the expert , and a written examination.
+Due to the high amount of practical work the average contact hours are approximately 12 hours per week.
 The remaining time is reserved for self-study.

 Since this course is open for international students and international teachers are involved, the course will be given in English.

 - Written exam (50%);

 - Practical assessment (50%); divided between presentations (20%), a written report in the form of a laboratory journal and abstract (20%), and participation (10%);

 - The minimum grades for both the exam and the practical assessment required to pass the course is 5.5.